XKCP/XKCP/README.markdown

 - Andre C. de Moraes for ARMv8-A assembly code
 - Andy Polyakov and Ronny Van Keer for the AVX2 and AVX-512 assembly implementations of Keccak-_p_[1600]
 - Brian Gladman's `brg_endian.h`
+- Bruno Pairault for testing and benchmarking on ARM platforms
+- Conno Boel for the NEON implementations of Xoodoo
 - Doug Whiting for the code in `timing.h`
 - D.J.
 Bernstein, Peter Schwabe and Gilles Van Assche for the tweetable FIPS 202 implementation `TweetableFIPS202.c`
 - Hussama Ismail for setting up the continuous integration with Travis
 - Larry Bassham, NIST for the original `genKAT.c` developed during the SHA-3 contest
+- Stéphane Léon for helping support macOS

 ***